tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

     // Define a new uint for the current_id and set it to the current value of the copyright_ids counter using the .current() method.

-    // Map the copyright_id to a Work struct containing the given uri using the copyright_uri mapping.
+    // Map the copyright_id to a Work struct containing the given uri using the copyrights mapping.

     // No need to set address(0) in the copyrights mapping as this is already the default for empty address types }